paweljgit/i-love-rwd/README.md

 ## Live site url

-https://iloverwd.com - I invite you, go ahead and click :)
+https://iloverwd.com - I invite you to check, go ahead and click :)

 ## What do we have here?
 I built the application on **Vue.js 2** (**Vue CLI**, Single File Components).
 I was using a **vue router**. **Style is pure scss** without ony frameworks (my code with **bem**).
 Device models are generated on the basis of data from the json file, which allows for quick modification - e.g. screen ratio, frame size in mobile devices or edge rounding.
 All text content is loaded from the json file in the future it will be replaced with a connection to the cms system.